micromdm/micromdm/README.md

 ```

 ### BoltDB - Document Store
-Currently, some data is still being stored in the Mysql independant document store.
+Currently, some data is still being stored in the Mysql independant document store.\
-If you run this MDM in OpenShift, this file needs to be provided as "secret" in OpenShift.
+If you run this MDM in OpenShift, this file needs to be provided as "secret" in OpenShift.\
-`/assets/micromdm.db`
+`./assets/micromdm.db`

 By using the Bolter
 `bolter -f ./assets/micromdm.db`